 2. Visit a doctor.
 Once your employer has been alerted to your injury, it's time to see a doctor.
 The sooner you get treated, the sooner you can file for workers' comp and start receiving benefits.
 In order to receive benefits, you must go to the doctor chosen by your employer or your employer’s insurance company.
 The exception: emergency care.
 If the situation is urgent, you can seek care from any available health care provider.

 3. Call a workers' compensation attorney.
 The South Carolina workers' compensation system is complicated, and if you don't have an attorney guiding you through it, you're likely to run into more than a few problems.
-A workers' comp lawyer will dedicate himself to making sure you are treated fairly.
+A workers' comp lawyer will dedicate himself/herself to making sure you are treated fairly.

 Talk With An Experienced Workers' Comp Lawyer Today